abhididdigi/abhididdigi.github.io/_posts/2013-10-10-export-an-entire-recordvariables-of-a-table-and-save-them-as-attachments.md

 layout: post
 title: Export an entire record/variables of a table, and save them as attachments.
 tag: servicenow
+---

----In this post we will see how to export a record to xml , Variables of Requested item to a XML and attach it to the same record.
+In this post we will see how to export a record to xml , Variables of Requested item to a XML and attach it to the same record.
 I will be using a UI action for the same, but feel free to use this Server Side code anywhere.

 **Exporting an entire record into XML and attaching it**